wooldridge/ml-kendo-map/README.md

 ## Run the middle tier

-1. From the project root, run the Node.js Express proxy server, which is the middle tier between the React application and the MarkLogic Server:
+1. From the project root, run the Node.js Express proxy server, which is the middle tier between the React application and MarkLogic Server:
 ```
 node server
 ```